-Parkinson's disease gene identified with help of Mennonite family: researchJune 27th, 2012 in Parkinson's & Movement disorders
+Parkinson's disease gene identified with help of Mennonite family: researchJune 27, 2012 in Medicine & Health / Parkinson's & Movement disorders

 An international team led by human genetic researchers at the University of British Columbia and Vancouver Coastal Health has identified the latest gene associated with typical late-onset Lewy body Parkinson's disease (PD), with the help of a Canadian Mennonite family of Dutch-German-Russian ancestry.